Calameuta filiformis - Dark-legged Stem-sawfly

 One of two Calameuta species found in Britain and Ireland.
-This is the larger species at 9-12mm.
+Calameuta filiformis is the larger species.
 It is associated with wet habitats such as fens, marshes and wet woodland.
+Widespread from Yorkshire southwards, with a few records also north to Fife.
+(Musgrove, 2022).
 The hind tibia is entirely black, whereas Calameuta pallipes has mainly yellow tibia.

 Larvae feed inside the smaller stems of moisture-loving reeds and grasses.

 Flight period: May to July

 Plant associations: Fens and marshes.
 Calamagrostis epigejos (Wood Small-reed), Phragmites australis (Common Reed), and various grasses including Elytrigia repens (Common Couch Grass), Arrhenatherum elatius (False Oat-grass), Phalaris arundinacea (Reed Canary Grass).